- There’s no one answer as to whether it’s better to pay down a mortgage or to save for retirement. In each case, you have to crunch your own numbers.

 - Incur market risk

 Funding Both at Once

 Between these two options lies a compromise: Fund your retirement savings while making small additional contributions towards paying down a mortgage.
 This can be an especially attractive option in the early phases of the mortgage when small contributions can reduce the interest paid.
-Don’t sacrifice the long-term savings goals of your retirement plan by focusing too much on your mortgage.
-In fact, balance paying down a mortgage against the return prospects of other, non-retirement savings options.
-For example, if your mortgage interest rate is above what you can reasonably expect to earn from your non-retirement investments, paying it down can be advantageous.
+Or, if the market is being extremely volatile or spiral downward, it might make more sense to pay down your mortgage instead of risking losing investment funds.

-Having to make the decision to pay down a mortgage (or other debt) or to contribute additional funding to retirement is an extremely important and complex decision.
+Since individual circumstances vary widely, there’s no one answer as to whether it’s better to pay down a mortgage or to save for retirement.
+In each case, you have to crunch your own numbers.
+Overall, however, don’t sacrifice the long-term savings goals of your retirement plan by focusing too much on your mortgage.
 By prioritizing your retirement-savings goals first, you can then decide if any additional savings are best spent on further contributions to your mortgage or on other investments.

 Jason D. Steele is personal finance writer and a consumer advocate.
 He specializes in helping people eliminate credit card debt and maximize rewards.